lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

 \newslide{Linear Regression Fit}

-\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-statsmodels.svg}{80%}}{Linear regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-statsmodels}
+\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-statsmodels}{80%}}{Linear regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-statsmodels}

-\notes{The plot reveals several key features that help explain our diagnostic statistics:
+\notes{The plot reveals features that help explain our diagnostic statistics:

 * The 1904 St. Louis Olympics appears as a clear outlier, contributing to the non-normal residuals (Jarque-Bera p=0.00432) and right-skewed distribution (skew=1.385)
 * We can observe distinct regimes in the data: